matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

                 B->>A: 19b. { "type": "m.login.finish", "outcome": "verified", <br>"verifying_device_id": "XXXYYYZZZ", "verifying_device_key": "abcdef" }
             end

             Note over A: 20.
-Check that verifying_device_id and verifying_device_key match data from Homeserver A->>A: 21.
-Mark existing device (XXXYYYZZZ) as verified locally A->>A: 22.
-If master_key was received then mark as trusted alt Cross-signing active
+Check that verifying_device_id and verifying_device_key match data from homeserver.
+If no match then abort
+            A->>A: 21.
+If master_key was received then mark as trusted alt `master_key` was received
+                Note over A: 21a.
+Check that it matches the master key<br>received from the homeserver.
+If it does not match then abort the process reporting a security error to the user.
+                A->>A: 21b.
+Mark master key as trusted end
+            A->>A: 22.
+Mark existing device (XXXYYYZZZ) as verified locally

-                A->>HS: m.secret.request for MSK/USK/SSK private keys from existing device XXXYYYZZZ HS->>B: m.secret.request
+            A->>HS: m.secret.requests for MSK/USK/SSK/backup secrets from existing device XXXYYYZZZ
+            loop
+                HS->>B: m.secret.request
                 B->>HS: m.secret.send
                 HS->>A: m.secret.send
-                A->>A: Check and store received private keys locally end
+                A->>A: Check and store received secret locally end

-            A->>HS: m.secret.request for m.megolm_backup.v1 key
-            HS->>B: m.secret.request
-            B->>HS: m.secret.send
-            HS->>A: m.secret.send with key if known
-            A->>A: Connect to key backup
         end
     end
 ```